vishnuxprasad/WriteImprov/README.md

 # WriteImprov

 WriteImprov is a **Flask** web application that offers a variety of language-related features, including a dictionary, grammar correction and text summarization.
-This repository the Flask backend and the corresponding frontend.
+This repository contains the Flask backend and the corresponding frontend.

 ## Features